levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md

 ## Changelog (Highlights)
 ### 2.1.x (In Progress – September 2025)
+- **[In Progress: October 2025] Modular Webinar & Lead Generation Registration, Robust Logging, Dynamic UI, and Bugfixes**
+   - Refactored both webinar and lead generation registration logic into dedicated, modular classes and handler files for maintainability and testability.
+   - All registration shortcodes (webinar and lead gen) are always loaded and registered, ensuring UI is available wherever needed.
+   - Unified and robust logging for all registration flows, with step-by-step debug output and specialized logs for lead generation and webinars.
+   - Dynamic ACF-powered question rendering: registration forms now automatically display all ACF-defined questions for the current post/event, with no manual edits required.
+   - Frontend UI improvements: always-on form display for logged-in users, dynamic feedback, and microanimation for form submission.
+   - Fixed all PHP parse errors and logic bugs in lead generation and webinar registration flows, including array mapping, HTML structure, and conditional logic.
+   - Improved error handling and admin/test mode for safe, repeatable testing.
+   - Updated documentation and changelog to reflect all recent progress and improvements.
 - **Unified Membership Registration Handler:** All membership and gated content registrations now use a single, robust handler for consistency and easier maintenance.
 - **Paginated Select2 Employer Search:** Employer search in admin and frontend now uses paginated Select2 with exact, starts-with, and contains ordering for faster, more relevant results.
 - **Employer JSON Relocation:** Employer data JSON is now stored at `assets/json/employers.json` with new helper functions for reading/writing, plus legacy fallback for compatibility.